Koko's Mac II: A Preliminary Report

 these layouts in a convenient fashion.
 Several characteristics of the

-interface could not be predetermined - for instance, most useful button size,
+interface could not be predetermined - for instance, most useful button

 optimal number of buttons per screen, the relative usefulness of text versus

-images for the buttons, the desirability of playing a sound immediately upon
+images for the buttons, the desirability of playing a sound immediately

-each buttons press versus delaying until the sentence button is pressed, and so
+each buttons press versus delaying until the sentence button is pressed,

 on.
 The solution was to make such features easily modifiable through menu